 1. The “California Foundation on Aging Fund (CFOA),” a private non-profit beneficial corporation [501(c)(3), allows the CSL to have some financial flexibility.

-2. While the California Fund for Senior Citizens (CFSC) Code 402, the yearly State Income Tax Check-off, is still the primary source of revenue for the CSL, other fundraising activities have been instituted to help offset costs.
+2. While the , California Senior Legislature Fund Code 427, the yearly State Income Tax Check-off, is still the primary source of revenue for the CSL, other fundraising activities have been instituted to help offset costs.
 The Annual Sessions could not have been held over the past few years without these added donations to the CSL.

 3. This CSL fundraising campaign is a year-round effort and we provide “gift” envelopes specifically designed to solicit special contributions from potential donors.

-4. These contributions are primarily generated by hardworking CSL members who push this effort throughout the year, but particularly between April 16 and the October Annual Session.
-Members are asked to participate in the fundraising drive for the CFOA/CSL fund.
+4. These contributions are primarily generated by hardworking CSL members are expected to who push this, by conducting education and fundraising outreach to at least 6 community organizations within their PSA effort throughout the year, but particularly between April 16 and the October Annual Session.
+Members are asked to participate in the fundraising drive for the California Senior Legislature Fund from October through April 16th when most tax forms are submitted.

-5. The JRC members, as well as all CSL members and staff, play a significant role in getting contributions for this fund via targeted mailings and direct solicitations to small businesses and large corporations.

-6. Working together, staff and CSL members have made an impact on getting contributions.
+5. The JRC members, as well as All CSL members and staff, play a significant role in getting contributions for this fund via targeted mailings and direct solicitations to small businesses and large corporations.
+Working together, staff and CSL members have made an impact on getting contributions.
 CSL members take seriously their responsibility for helping with this very important CSL special fundraising effort.

 7. Between April 15th and the annual session, members are asked to participate in the fundraising drive for the CFOA/CSL fund.

-8. Checks are made payable to: “CFOA/CSL.”
+Checks are made payable to: “CFOA/CSL.”
 All donations are tax-deductible as charitable contributions.

 9. Each member’s role in this CSL fundraising includes contacting his/her state assembly member and senator to ask if he/she can count on them for an ad in the Annual Session Program Book.